Lyellr88/MARM-Protocol/README.md

 ---

-## Looking for Commands or Examples?
-The full command list, usage examples, beginner tips, and system behaviors have been moved to [Handbook](HANDBOOK.md) for easier access and maintenance.
+## Troubleshooting MARM?
+Start Here

+ Using MARM but still getting drift, flat answers, or forgotten context?
+ You’re likely missing key structure.
+See the [HANDBOOK.md](HANDBOOK.md) for command strategy, recovery examples, and long-session control.

 ---